mathew4STAR/Attendance-Manager/README.md

 `python3 main.py` <br>

-`Note you may have to make small changes to the program for your use case, this program may have errors.`
+`Note you may have to make small changes to the program for your use case, this program may have errors.` `Note the project documentation may not be right since project is going under lot of development, it will be updated later`